ClarisaD/ENVST-UA900_Park_Over_Plastic_Capstone_Seminar/projects/final-project.md

 # Final Project

-### DMUY4913E Climate and Design Collaborative Studio
+### EVST-UA900 Park Over Plastic Capston Seminar

 ### Spring 2020 • Clarisa Diaz • Mondays • 5:00-7:30pm • Washington Square SILV 402

 ## Final Project

 Working in groups of two, you will combine ideas, research, analyze, evaluate, and communicate a designed product, set of visualizations or other media experience for Park Over Plastic.
-The final will also include user testing on how effecte your deliverable is, and a systems map on how your deliverable can be used by the Hudson River Park Trust.
+The final will also include user testing on how effective your deliverable is, and a systems map on how your deliverable can be used by the Hudson River Park Trust.

 ### Annotated Bibliography